jiyo4476/receipt-processor-challenge/README.md

 go run .
 ```

-Will start the server on port 8080 by default
+Will start the server on port 8080 by default if no PORT was defined in Enviernment

 ---